the-teachingRSE-project/competencies/competencies.md

 \end{longtable}
 \elandscape

-In the table above, we've looked at how different competencies can be related to and handled by researchers and RSEs working in different environments within an organisation and how the organisations themselves can contribute.
+In the table above, we have looked at how different competencies can be related to and handled by researchers and RSEs working in different environments within an organisation and how the organisations themselves can contribute.
 We recognise that this is a challenging area to gain a detailed view of